The History of the Diamond Engagement Ring: A Timeline

 1880: Cecil Rhodes establishes the DeBeers Mining Company, as a cooperative of hundreds of diamond miners.

-1890s: Affordable diamond engagement rings, marketed to the masses, appear in mail-order catalogs.
+The 1890s: Affordable diamond engagement rings, marketed to the masses, appear in mail-order catalogues.

-1930s: As demand for diamonds declines due to the depression, De Beers shareholders are bought out by the Oppenheimer family and the company launches an aggressive marketing campaign in the US designed to rekindle demand.
+The 1930s: As demand for diamonds declines due to the depression, De Beers shareholders are bought out by the Oppenheimer family.
+The company launches an aggressive marketing campaign in the US designed to rekindle demand.
 The campaign included the now popular use of celebrity endorsement.
 Within three years of launching, the sale of diamonds in the US rises by 50%.

 1947: De Beers coins the iconic phrase, “A Diamond is Forever.”